'Historic moment' for indigenous people at climate talks, new climate leader says | DW | 25.06.2019

-With a profound understanding of their environmental surroundings, indigeous communities around the world are often cited as being pivotal to tackling climate change.
+With a profound understanding of their environmental surroundings, indigenous communities around the world are often cited as being pivotal to tackling climate change.

 During the 2015 Paris Agreement, the parties agreed to launch a working group to strengthen the knowledge and practices of indigenous groups and to provide a platform for the exchange of experiences and adaptation techniques.

 Pasang Dolma Sherpa, an indigenous leader from Nepal, has just been voted one of the two co-chairs to head the indigenous group at the United Nations Framework Convention on Climate Change (UNFCCC).
-She spoke to DW at the The Bonn Climate Change conference , where negotiators are meeting ahead of the 25th Conference of the Parties (COP) to be held in Chile in December.
+She spoke to DW during the The Bonn Climate Change conference, where negotiators are meeting ahead of the 25th Conference of the Parties (COP) to be held in Chile in December.

 DW: Pasang Dolma Sherpa, would you say indigenous people now finally have a place at the table?